There’s no such thing as asking too many questions.

 Take time to learn about Section 179, and consult your tax advisor to determine how it could benefit you.

-“It’s always important to consult your accountant on what kind of loan best fits the needs of your business,” Noreen said.
+“It’s always important to consult your accountant on what kind of loan best fits the needs of your business,” Rakotz said.
 “EFAs are less likely to require a down payment whereas most simple interest loans will require up to 20 percent, even on a greater profile.

 “Additionally, your accountant can depreciate the finance charges how they best see fit for your business since there is no breakdown between principal and interest.”